bjia56/chimp/README.md

 On Windows, Chimp requires `cmd.exe` and `powershell.exe`.

 On Unix, Chimp requires a Bourne shell and the following programs or builtins: `uname`, `dd`, `chmod`, `exec`, `mkdir`, `base64`, `tail`, `expr`, `exit`.
 If `base64` is unavailable, a recent version of `python3` will be tried as a backup.

+## Gotchas

+The underlying APE executables launched by Chimp files do not preserve `argv[0]`, instead using the file path of the extracted APE's location.
+Chimp defines a `CHIMP_REAL_ARGV0` environment variable to store the location of the Chimp executable.

+On Windows, due to limitations of process creation, the APE executable is launched as a subprocess to the Chimp process.